sethlsc91/NLP-Toxic-Comment-Classification/README.md

 - Further customisation / increase of the stop word list for future analyses can be looked into, so that analysis of offensive words could be narrowed down further
 - The models used in the present analysis were the most fundamental and commonly-used (Logistic Regression / Multinomial NB) - given the multi-label nature of this dataset, more sophisticated models or techniquees could be employed to analyse words / tokens in accordance to the specified toxicity flag in more detail
-- Employ higher n-gram analysis (ie. bi-gram, tri-gram) to incorporate word order / context into modeling, so that resulting predictions could be more accurate
+- Employ higher _n_-gram analysis (ie. bi-gram, tri-gram) to incorporate word order / context into modeling, so that resulting predictions could be more accurate